atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 ### Anagarika Munindra's talk on the progress of insight

-In December of 1983, Anagarika Munindra, gave a talk at IMS regardring the progress of insight:
+In December of 1983, Anagarika Munindra, gave a talk at IMS regardring the PoI:

 - [Student Group #5 Progress of Insight](https://dharmaseed.org/teacher/129/talk/35774/19831205-Anagarika_Munindra-IMSRC-student_group_5_progress_of_insight-35774.mp3)